Onboarding (Providers & Channel Partners)

 If enabled:

-• Applicable NPIs must be registered with Optum’s third‑party Medicare data partner
+- Applicable NPIs must be registered through the Optum-managed Medicare onboarding process

 ✅ If Coverage Discovery is not enabled — or if Medicare discovery is not configured — no Medicare NPI registration is required.